ecalabr/brain_mask/README.md

 ```

 ### Additional optional arguments
+The "-h" flag will list all arguments and give additional information on what they do.

 The "-s" flag can be used to specify an output suffix (default  is "brain_mask").

 The "-t" flag is used to set the probability threshold for masking.
 Values >0.5 will result in more conservative masks, and <0.5 will result in more liberal masks.